pablomxnl/gitlab-yaml-pipeline-lint/Writerside/topics/starter-topic.md

 > **NOTE:**
 >
-> It means the yaml int the pipeline file is correct, but there are no guarantees that the pipeline will succeed
+> It means the yaml in the pipeline file is correct, but there are no guarantees that the pipeline will succeed
 >
 {style="note"}